LomanLab/mockcommunity/README.md

 # Nanopore GridION and PromethION Mock Microbial Community Data

-## Presentation by Josh Quick at Genome Science 2018

 ## Description of data

 <a href="https://www.slideshare.net/scalene/assessing-ultradeep-longread-metagenomics-on-oxford-nanopore-promethion">Josh Quick's talk at Genome Science 2018</a>.